Souri-Sarkar/Medical-Insurance-Cost-Prediction/README.md

 ---

-## 📌 Key Findings
+## 📈 Key Insights

-- Smoking status is the strongest predictor of insurance charges.
+- 🚬 Smoking status is the strongest predictor of insurance charges.
+- 👤 Older individuals tend to have higher insurance costs.
-- Age and BMI significantly influence medical costs.
+- ⚖️ Higher BMI is associated with increased medical expenses.
+- 👨‍👩‍👧‍👦 The number of children has a relatively small impact.
-- Ridge Regression improves model stability.
+- 📉 Ridge Regression improves model stability through regularization.
-- Lasso Regression performs feature selection by shrinking less important coefficients.
+- ✂️ Lasso Regression simplifies the model by reducing less important coefficients.
-- The regression models provide reliable predictions for insurance charges.

 ---

-## 📷 Sample Visualizations
+## 📷 Visualizations

+The notebook includes:

 - Distribution of Charges
 - Correlation Heatmap